ElpadoCan/SpotMAX/spotmax/docs/source/how_it_works/index.rst

 .. _how_it_works:

-How spotMAX works
+How SpotMAX works
 =================

 SpotMAX has a **highly modular architecture** where each module can be run **indipendently or sequentially**.

-You can also skip some of these modules or you can **provide their result** generated outside of spotMAX with a separate software.
+You can also skip some of these modules or you can **provide their result** generated outside of SpotMAX with a separate software.

-For example, you can provide the reference channel segmentation mask generated with Cellpose, skip its segmentation within spotMAX and use it to filter valid spots (e.g., by keeping only spots that are on the reference channel mask).
+For example, you can provide the reference channel segmentation mask generated with Cellpose, skip its segmentation within SpotMAX and use it to filter valid spots (e.g., by keeping only spots that are on the reference channel mask).